 Florida LLC Articles of Organization

-The information contained in the articles of organization is minimal.
-The Florida Revised Limited Liability Company Act only requires three statements:
+The Florida articles of organization is considered a public organic record because it is filed with the Florida Division of Corporations (part of the Department of State) to officially begin an LLC’s existence under Florida law.1 The information contained in the articles of organization is minimal.
+The Florida Revised Limited Liability Company Act requires only three statements:

 - The LLC’s name;